-Modern science has allowed surgeons to fix the human body amazingly fast, yet leave behind only small traces that repairs were performed.
+Modern science has allowed surgeons to fix the human body amazingly fast, yet leave behind only small traces where repairs were performed.
 One of the more commonly used methods to achieve this is by a minimally invasive technique called laparoscopic surgery, where small incisions are made into a patient’s skin, a laparoscope is inserted to provide a magnified view of the patient’s organs, the procedure is performed, and the incision is closed by stitching or surgical staples.
 You can have your gallbladder removed before breakfast and be binge-watching Netflix from the comfort of your couch by dinner.

 Typically, the small openings created during laparoscopic surgery are closed in one of two ways: manually stitching subcutaneously (beneath the skin) with a bio-absorbable, thread-like material and a curved needle that moves from one side of the hole to the other to close it tight, or with a surgical stapler that inserts metal staples into the skin to close the wound.
 The first technique is more time consuming, but leaves less surgical evidence.
 The latter method is faster, but can cause scarring and infection.

-Chuck Rogers, Ph.D., and Kenneth Danielson, M.D. of Massachusetts-based Opus KSD are nearing the launch of a device that combines the best of both worlds: the ease of a stapler with proprietary bio-absorbable subcutaneous fasteners.
+Chuck Rogers, Ph.D., and Kenneth Danielson, M.D., of Massachusetts-based Opus KSD, have spent the past several years developing and eventually launching to market, with help from Proto Labs, a surgical tool that combines the best of both worlds: the ease of a stapler with proprietary bio-absorbable subcutaneous fasteners.

-Danielson, a Harvard M.D. with more than 30 years of surgical experience, approached Rogers with a concept for a new stapler and shortly thereafter the two began development on the SubQ It! skin closure system—a disposable, handheld surgical stapler that delivers bio-absorbable fasteners beneath the skin with one click of the device.
+Danielson, a Harvard physician with more than 30 years of surgical experience, approached Rogers with a concept for a new stapler and shortly thereafter the two began development on the SubQ It! skin closure system—a disposable, handheld surgical stapler that delivers bio-absorbable fasteners beneath the skin with one click of the device.

 However, before a shift from additive to injection molding was made, Opus had each part milled through Proto Labs’ CNC machining service.
-The milled parts were designed as if they were being molded, with proper draft built in, so the form, fit and function of the device could be studied before tooling up for molding.
+The milled parts were designed as if they were being molded, with proper draft built in, so the form, fit, and function of the device could be studied before tooling up for molding.
 “Once we put the prototypes together, we could test to make sure the fasteners were feeding correctly, and if the sliding action of the plunger was operating smoothly without jamming.
-If there were any problems, we would modify the part and have another one machined,” explains Rogers.
+If there were any problems, we would modify the part and have another one machined,” Rogers said.
 “Once everything was working, we made molds.”